-- There is a Language focus section for each unit, which reviews all of the grammar points in the unit. - The left-hand page provides full grammar explanations, covering both form and usage. - The right-hand page provides corresponding exercises to check and consolidate understanding of each grammar point.
+- There is a Language focus section for each unit, which reviews all of the grammar points in the unit. - The left-hand page provides full grammar explanations in Polish, covering both form and usage. - The right-hand page provides corresponding exercises to check and consolidate understanding of each grammar point.

-The Pronunciation bank contains the pronunciation exercises referred to in the Student's Book.
+• The Pronunciation bank contains the pronunciation exercises referred to in the Student's Book.
 There are pronunciation exercises for each unit of the Student's Book.

-- The alphabetical Wordlist provides a list of the words used in every unit of the Student's Rook - A phonetic chart provides a summary of the phonetic symbols.

-The Expression bank contains a list of Key phrases from the Student's Book.
+- The alphabetical Wordlist provides a list of the words used in every unit of the Student's Book with Polish translations. - A phonetic chart provides a summary of the phonetic symbols. - The Expression bank contains a list of Key phrases from the Student's Book. - The Irregular verbs list provides a quick reference to the past simple and past participle forms of irregular verbs used in the Student's Book.